Skelly-gg/skelly-app/README.md

 ## React

-You can easily integrate Profiles into your Raect application using our out-of-the-box component:
+You can also easily integrate profiles into your Raect application using our out-of-the-box component:

 ```
 import {Profile} from "skelly-app";